timble/illusion/docs/index.md

 <p class="pull-top"><a href="#">See spacing function</a>

 ### Why the $illusion- prefix for some variables?
 We make a difference between 'settings variables' and 'regular variables'.
-Settings variables are prefixed with <code>$illusion-</code> because they won’t change once set.
-Regular variables like <code>$spacing-</code> and <code>$color-</code> will be used inside your own SCSS, so we want to keep them short and memorisable
+Settings variables are prefixed with `$illusion-` because they won’t change once set.
+Regular variables like `$spacing-` and `$color-` will be used inside your own SCSS, so we want to keep them short and memorisable

 ---